Zookeeper: Internships and volunteer work

-In the USA, in addition to good academic preparation, most zoos prefer to hire people for zookeeping positions who have prior animal-handling experience.
+In the US, in addition to good academic preparation, most zoos prefer to hire people for zookeeping positions who have prior animal-handling experience.
 There are a wide variety of internships that aspiring zoo keepers can take both during and after college.
 Many of these internships can be found by going to a local zoo or aquarium.
 Other internships can be found in an animal-related facility, including vet hospitals, humane society shelters, wildlife rehabilitation centers, farms and stables.
 Internships are an opportunity for individuals who are considering a career in animal welfare to learn more about companion animals and their behaviors.

 Occupational hazards

 There are several occupational hazards associated with zookeepers including allergens, zoonoses, bite injuries, slips, trips, and falls, chemicals, stress, and noise.
 These exposures have been associated with increased rates of alergic diseases, skin infections, bite-related infections, intestinal diseases, tuberculosis and psychological stress.
-The National Association of State Public Health Veterinarians publishes guidelines to identify and control risks associated with contact with animals in punlic settings.
+The National Association of State Public Health Veterinarians publishes guidelines to identify and control risks associated with contact with animals in public settings.